PaulJManoogian/Focus/README.md

 - `end_time` Full UTC time coding for date, time, and GMT offset for when the task was marked complete (completed)
 - `tags` Any tags to help identify the item so that it can be grouped with similar items
 - `status` One of three possible status notations: `Pending` (new or working item), `Completed` (completed work item), `Abandoned` (dead or deleted task item)
+- `project` A project name associated with the task to help sort the data when used with reporting tools when the data is exported
+- `client` The client name to help group data per project source

  Items that don't have a status of "Completed" do not show up on the "stats" display at the command line.